isomerpages/mse/_issues/2-clean-land.md

 		<p>Under the agreement, companies also agree to increase the amount of packaging recycled and use more recycled or recycle-able materials when producing packaging.
 Building owners and hotel and shopping mall managers have also signed the Agreement, committing to provide recycling facilities for their tenant.</p>
 		<p><em>Raising Awareness Among Consumers</em></p>
 		<p>Companies also try to raise awareness and educate consumers on the benefits of reducing packaging waste.
 For instance, Tetra Pak has been running educational programmes in the school to encourage students to recycle used beverage cartons since 2008.</p>
+		<p><em>Companies Cut Back On 10,000 Tonnes Of Packaging</em></p>
+		<p>Since the Singapore Packing Agreement was launched in 2007, the companies that signed the Agreement have reduced the amount of packaging produced by up to 46,000 tonnes.</p>
+		<p>These companies also saved $100 million in the process.
+The number of signatories has grown from 32 companies to the current 229.</p>
 	</div>
 </div>